-It happens for example in IT companies, where the product is complex and visitors usually have a lot of questions about it.
+It happens in tech companies, where the product is complex and visitors usually have a lot of questions about it.
 Having LiveChat on your website can help you generate more leads from visitors – read more to find out why and how this can be achieved!

 Why live chat can help me in gathering leads